SooryaGeorge7/Patient-Manager/README.md

 ![Birthday error](documentation/features/menu-option-b/birthday-error.png)

-The date entered in the correct formula should be a date in the past, if not then an error message will be displayed before user is aasked to enter birthdate again.
+The date entered in the correct formula should be a date in the past, if not then an error message will be displayed before user is asked to enter birthdate again.

 ![Email error](documentation/features/menu-option-b/email-error.png)